-Monitoring results indicate that leachate generation in the landfill continues to have some impact on downstream water quality of the tributary of Owhiro Stream.
-Nevertheless, a decrease in contaminant levels has been evident over the last two years to the extent that ANZECC trigger values for the protection of aquatic ecosystems have rarely been exceeded downstream of the landfill over that period.
-Despite these improvements the landfill continues to cause a conspicuous change in colour and clarity of the stream downstream of the landfill, which may adversely affect amenity values.
+Monitoring results indicate that leachate generation in the landfill continues to have some impact on downstream water quality of the Owhiro Stream through exceedence of ammoniacal nitrogen site specific ANZECC trigger values for the protection of aquatic ecosystems.
+In addition, the landfill continues to cause a conspicuous change in colour and clarity of the stream downstream of the landfill, which may adversely affect amenity values.

-In our view the proposed diversion of the stream and local stormwater around the landfill will greatly reduce leachate volumes, and will enable the remaining leachate to be more effectively treated by a constructed wetland, thereby reducing the effect on the lower tributary and Owhiro Stream.
+In our view the diversion, currently being constructed, of the stream and local stormwater around the landfill will greatly reduce leachate volumes, and will enable the remaining leachate to be more effectively treated by a constructed wetland, thereby reducing the effect on the lower tributary and Owhiro Stream.

-It is our recommendation that steps be undertaken to implement the stream diversion and complete construction of the wetland treatment system as soon as this becomes practicable.
+It is our recommendation that works to complete the stream diversion and construction of the wetland treatment system should be implements as quickly as is practicable.